openlawteam/tribute-ui/README.md

 - **Invalid address, and/or nonce-related errors:** If you're developing on Ganache and the app will not start due to a vague error about an "invalid address", or you're receiving transaction errors from the app related to an incorrect nonce(s), then resetting your Ganache account(s) in MetaMask (or other wallet, if possible) should fix this.
 To reset your accounts in MetaMask (or other wallet) click: _Settings->Advanced->Reset Account_.

-## Running the local graph-node
+## Running the Local graph-node

-Clone the https://github.com/openlawteam/tribute-contracts repo and from the root open up a terminal, `npm ci`.

-Follow the instructions [here](https://github.com/openlawteam/tribute-contracts/tree/master/docker) to setup and run the local graph-node.
+Follow the instructions [here](https://github.com/openlawteam/tribute-subgraph/blob/main/docker/README.md) to set up and run the local graph-node and to deploy the mandatory core subgraph and any optional adapter/extension subgraphs.

 ## GitHub Pages Deployments